-Other income and gains or loss, net increased from approximately HK\$13.5 million for the year ended 31 March 2022 to approximately HK\$15.7 million for the Fiscal Year, representing an increase of approximately HK\$2.2 million.
-Other income and gains or losses, net mainly includes interest income from bank deposits, foreign currency translation differences, gain or loss on fair value change of investment in life insurance policy and share of results of consolidated investment fund attributable to other redeemable participating shareholders.
+Other income and gains or losses, net increased from approximately negative HK\$2.2 million for the year ended 31 March 2024 to approximately HK\$5.2 million for the Fiscal Year, representing an increase of approximately HK\$7.4 million.
+Other income and gains or losses, net mainly includes interest income from bank deposits, foreign currency translation differences, gain or loss on fair value change of investment in life insurance policy and convertible bonds and share of results of consolidated investment fund attributable to other redeemable participating shareholders.